Who can be a caregiver?

 Caregivers have a diverse range of backgrounds, cultures and experiences – just like the tamariki and rangatahi they care for.

 Every caregiver is unique.
-They’re connected through their willingness to help, and the aroha they have for the children and young people in their care.
+They’re connected through their willingness to help, and the aroha they have for the tamariki and rangatahi in their care.

 People who provide care for tamariki and rangatahi through Oranga Tamariki need to be permanent New Zealand residents or New Zealand citizens.

-Being a caregiver with Oranga Tamariki is voluntary, with financial help provided to meet the day-to-day expenses that looking after a child or young person involves.
+Being a caregiver with Oranga Tamariki is voluntary, with financial help provided to meet the day-to-day expenses that looking after a tamaiti or rangatahi involves.

-Children and young people have told us they need caregivers who:
+Tamariki and rangatahi have told us they need caregivers who:

-- provide more than just food, shelter and supervision, by helping them feel part of the caregiving whānau for the duration of their stay
+• provide more than just kai, shelter and supervision, by helping them feel part of the caregiving whānau for the duration of their stay

-Our priority is always to find a caregiver from within a child’s wider family, whānau or community who can offer them a safe, stable, loving home for as long as needed.
+Our priority is always to find a caregiver from within the wider whānau or community of the tamaiti, who can offer them a safe, stable, loving home for as long as needed.
 We do this in several ways, including through family group conferences, hui a-whānau, and our Whānau Care partnerships.

-Sometimes we need non-whānau caregivers to open their home to a child or young person until they can safely return home or until we find a caregiver from their wider family or whānau.
-We support our non-whānau caregivers to keep children in their care connected to their whānau or family and whakapapa.
+Sometimes we need non-whānau caregivers to open their home to a tamaiti or rangatahi until they can safely return home or until we find a caregiver from their wider whānau.
+We support our non-whānau caregivers to keep tamariki in their care connected to their whānau and whakapapa.

-We sometimes need both whānau and non-whānau caregivers who can care for children and young people in an emergency, or when their usual caregiver takes a break.
+We sometimes need both whānau and non-whānau caregivers who can care for tamariki and rangatahi in an emergency, or when their usual caregiver takes a break.

 Whānau Care partners: caring for tamariki Māori